Obadha/baraza-android-app/CONTRIBUTING.md

 ## Communication channels

-Do you have a chat room or email list you use to discuss this project?
-List them all here!
-Provide clear contact info, and outline the process for getting in touch, for anyone with questions.
+Feel free to reach out to me if you have any questions or need any clarifications through the email wobadha@gmail.com For prompt responses, join this [whatsapp group](https://chat.whatsapp.com/HQpFek8XYhd1Pcf0qM6uAP) set up specifically for this project.